Nwankwo Kanu: Personal life

 Kanu is a native of Abia State, southeast Nigeria, and a member of the Aro sub-group of the Igbo ethnic group.
 Nwankwo means "Child born on Nkwo market day" in the Igbo language.

 Kanu's younger brother, Christopher, was also a footballer, who played as a defender; he also has another younger brother, Ogbonna.
 Kanu is a Christian.

 Kanu was born with a congenital heart defect, which impeded his aortic valve from closing properly; it was discovered and operated on in 1996.
 Although it was feared that he would not play again, and that it would affect his career, he made a full recovery.
 He undergoes an annual medical check-up for the condition.
 In March 2014, he successfully underwent corrective heart surgery once again, in the United States.

 Philanthropy

 Kanu's own experience with a congenital heart defect moved him to set up the "Kanu Heart Foundation" in 2000, a foundation which aims to tackle homelessness, and which also built five hospitals in Africa to treat children with undiagnosed heart disease and provide them surgery.

+The Kanu Heart Foundation has spent about $4.2 million, an average of $10,000.00 per person, on surgeries outside Nigeria.
+Tackling homelessness in Africa, Kanu Heart Foundation has to date funded the construction of five hospitals across the continent to treat children with undiagnosed heart disease and provide them life-changing medical care.